dynatrace-ace-services/easy-dynakube-deployment/README.md

     kubectl get secret $(kubectl get sa dynatrace-kubernetes-monitoring -o jsonpath='{.secrets[0].name}' -n dynatrace) -o jsonpath='{.data.token}' -n dynatrace | base64 --decode;echo

+   3) upload the 2 specific dashboards from [here](/dashboard-monitoring-k3s)

+To monitor kubernetes log :

-   4) enable the log on the cluster : Settings > Log Monitoring > Log sources and storage
+   5) enable the log on the cluster : Settings > Log Monitoring > Log sources and storage
-   5) upload the 2 specific dashboards from [here](/dashboard-monitoring-k3s)

 Now you have your workload with k3s :)